The Stanmer Restoration Project

 Stanmer Estate is also a working landscape, with farming, grazing and food growing taking place on its land.
 It is home to many residents in Stanmer Village and in cottages around the estate as well.

 This work follows a public consultation held in summer 2013 which aimed to find out how visitors use Stanmer Estate, what was important to them, and what would help them enjoy their visits even more.
-From those comments and ideas, and by continuing work with stakeholders, we developed the draft Master Plan.
+From those comments and ideas, and by continuing work with stakeholders, we developed a Master Plan.

-Land Use Consultancy (LUC) have been commissioned by the city council to produce a landscape vision for the Council’s 485 hectares of land-holding on the Estate.
+Land Use Consultancy (LUC) have been commissioned by the city council to produce a landscape vision for the council’s 485 hectares of land-holding on the Estate.

-There are three key visions in the document:
+There are three key visions:

 - Restore the Home Farm Complex